squirrels-analytics/squirrels-analytics.github.io/docs/docs/quickstart.md

 ### Add The Weather Database

-Now, we will use the init command again to add another sqlite database for the rest of the tutorial.
+Now, we will use the init command again to add another SQLite database for the rest of the tutorial.
 Run:

 ```bash
 sqrl init --sample-db weather